OpenDataLiteracy/jksn-2017/SR/full/sections/civic-tech.md

 However, while civic technology can encompass nearly all ranges of technologies.
 We also need specificity.
 In our case, we will be address civic transparency technologies.

-My own personal definition: 'usually information technology, any technology that enables community, organization, or citizen engagement with public services; encouraging citizen communication, improving government infrastructure, giving transparent insight into process, and generally improving the public good.'
+My own personal definition: 'Usually information technology, any technology that enables community, organization, or citizen engagement with public services; encouraging citizen communication, improving government infrastructure, giving transparent insight into process, and generally improving the public good.'

 Let me address the bulk of that definition and why each part pertains to transparency in some way or another.